hitz-zentroa/latxa-instruct/evaluation/README.md

     ```shell
     export LM_HARNESS_VENV="/path/to/your/venv"
     ```
-4. Modify the Slurm scripts as necessary and run them with `sbtach`.
+4. Modify the SLURM scripts as necessary and run them with `sbatch`.
 For instance:
     ```shell
     sbatch lm_eval_Latxa-Llama-3.1-8B.sh
     ```

 ### Human evaluation: _Ebaluatoia_ Arena

-The code to run the arena can be found in [`./human/frontend`](human/frontend) and [`./human/backend`](human/backend).
+The code to run the arena can be found in [human/frontend/](human/frontend/) and [human/backend/](human/backend/).
 See the READMEs therein.
-The preference data from Ebaluatoia is available at HuggingFace under a CC0 license: [HiTZ/ebaluatoia](https://huggingface.co/datasets/HiTZ/ebaluatoia).
+The preference data from Ebaluatoia is available at 🤗 HuggingFace: [HiTZ/ebaluatoia](https://huggingface.co/datasets/HiTZ/ebaluatoia).

 ### Result analysis

 The Jupyter notebook `results.ipynb` contains the code to analyze both the results from the static benchmarks and the arena.
-It also produces the tables and figures included in the paper, which can be found in [`./figures`](./figures).
+It also produces the tables and figures included in the paper, which can be found in [figures/](figures/).

 #### Setup & Execution